 Building a safe learning environment will encourage the students to perform better and to be aware of their roles in the classroom.
 The learning environment directly impacts the behavior and academic performance of the students.
-So, as teachers, we should explore techniques on how to provide our students with the safe learning environment they deserve.
+So, as teachers, we should explore techniques on how to provide our students with the safest learning environment they deserve.

 Since the learning environment plays a key role in the development of the student, it should be presented well and made safe for them.
 The more students feel at home, the more they are comfortable while learning, the more they display positive behavior.
 Thus, disruptions and conflicts will be avoided.
 This should include asking them what makes them more comfortable and engaged.
 Perhaps, asking them if they’re fine with the learning environment you’ve created will help.